StefanX007X/Guided-Topic-Modeling/README.md

 * Create a new virtual environment with the command:
   conda env create -f requirements.yml

+If the installation with the .yml file does not work install the packages manually:
+* Create a new environment: conda create -n gtm_py11 python=3.11.4
+* conda activate gtm_py11
+* conda install numpy
+* conda install pandas
+* conda install scipy
+* conda install wordcloud
+* conda install -c conda-forge faiss

 ## Quick start
 * Activate the virtual environment (conda activate gtm_py11)